avoshell/100-days-of-code/log.md

 **Thoughts:** Creating templates for adding project images.
 Discover Chrome extension to take image of entire page, not just what is shown on the screen.

 **Link to work:** [Portfolio] (https://github.com/avoshell/Portfolio)

+### Day 24: January 30, 2017

+**Today's Progress**: Got back into Free Code Camp's JavaScript algorithms.
+Read about AWS and AWS Lightsail & Lambda.

+**Thoughts:** Still trying to balance using current skills in projects and learning new skills.